 You can stay in New York for $15,000 for 3 months for one person.

-Accommodations: An average cost of accommodation for a day costs around $100-$130 costing approx of $11000 for three months.
-However, you might also find budget hotels in $80-$90.
+Accommodations: An average cost of accommodation for a day costs around $100-$130 costing approx $11000 for three months.
+However, you might also find budget hotels for $80-$90.

 Food: The local food in New York is cheaper than restaurants and cafes, especially the local street food which you can get for $50 per person.
 Three meals a day, you can easily $150, that’s a huge save right there.!